denlap007/hapi-audit-rest/README.md

 - **POST** request is a **CREATE** action
 - **DELETE** request is a **DELETE** action

 For mutations, the affected entity, its id and the values (payload) before and after the action are recorded.
-A diff fuction computes the differences observed as a result of the action.
-Users can bind their own function implementations, although a reference implementation may be provided in the future for comleteness.
+A diff function computes the differences observed because of the action.
+Users can bind their own function implementations, although a reference implementation may be provided in the future for completeness.

 # Features